-Demonstrating the use of solfege in sight-singing songs in unison or two-parts.
+Demonstrating the use of solfege in sight-singing songs.
 Students will develop an appreciation of music through knowledge of basic elements, music theory, and history.

-Analyzing the musical works and performances of themselves and others and making aesthetic judgments based on their own experiences with music and knowledge of proper style and content of performance.
+Analyzing the musical works and performances of themselves and others in making aesthetic judgments based on their own experiences with music and knowledge of proper style and content of performance.